ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/syllabus-discrete-structures.md

 collaboration, whether they are the one sharing, showing, looking, copying, or typing, are in violation of the Honor Code at Allegheny College.

-In summary, students should collaborate as long as they collaborate in acceptable ways.
-However, if a student needs assistance beyond what can be gained through acceptable forms of collaboration, they should seek help from the course instructor or a technical leader.
+In summary, students should collaborate as long as they do so in acceptable ways.
+With that said, if a student needs assistance beyond what can be gained through acceptable forms of collaboration, they should seek help from the course instructor or a technical leader.
 If a student submits deliverables (e.g., source code or technical writing) that are nearly identical to the work of others will be taken as evidence of violating the Honor Code.